zuoxingdong/DeepPILCO/README.md

 # Env:
 To be consistent with the original paper, I have modified the environment 'CartPole-SwingUp' with same 'physics' coefficients used in the paper.

+##### Previously I have posted a [discussion](https://discuss.pytorch.org/t/should-we-set-requires-grad-false-for-this-rl-computational-graph/8143) in PyTorch, with a visualization of computational graph of DeepPILCO.

 ### Any help or comments are highly welcomed to make this algorithm work or check for reproducibility together.